Jointeg/ubirch-poc-manager/README.md

 All the required attributes that needs to be set up are listed in `application-docker.conf`.
 Following list will contain only those, that might be unclear:

+* `system.aesEncryption.secretKey` - 256 bit secret key that will be used for encrypting DeviceCreationToken and CertificationCreationToken before storing them in DB
 * `keycloak.users.realm` - Realm where the users created by POC-Service will be stored.
 * `keycloak.polling.interval` - Interval (in seconds) that indicates how often POC-Service will poll Keycloak for newly registered users (look at `confirmation-mail-sent` attribute).